Ad-White/aviation-expert/README.md

 ![screenshot](documentation/features/photo_credit.png)

 **Multiple Level Design**
-- This game come with three levels in total.
+- This game comes with three levels in total.
 Each level has the ability to set the number of attempts required.

 ![screenshot](documentation/features/multi_level.png)

 **404 Response Page**
-- This game come with a 404.html page, to help the user navigate back to the home page.
+- This game comes with a 404.html page, to help the user navigate back to the home page.
 Adding to a nicer user experience, if something unexpected goes wrong.

 ![screenshot](documentation/features/404_page.png)